Hijabi Bridal

 Color

 Red is the traditional color across South Asian culture and parts of the Middle East, representing joy, celebration, and new beginnings.
 White has been adopted widely across Arab-American and African-American Muslim communities.
 Champagne, gold, and ivory are the fastest-growing color choices for the modern Muslim bride.
-Pastel color options — blush, mint, powder blue, soft lavender — are popular for pre-wedding preparations events like the mehndi ceremony, and increasingly for the nikkah ceremony itself among younger brides.
-Bold, jewel-tone colors — emerald, royal blue, deep burgundy — are common in West African and East African islamic wedding aesthetics and are gaining wider popularity through fashion influences driven by Muslim influencers.
+Pastel color options — blush, mint, powder blue, soft lavender — are popular for pre-wedding preparations events like the mehndi ceremony, and increasingly for the nikah ceremony itself among younger brides.
+Bold, jewel-tone colors — emerald, royal blue, deep burgundy — are common in West African and East African Islamic wedding aesthetics and are gaining wider popularity through fashion influences driven by Muslim influencers.

 Embroidery